 Design and Technology is purposeful, as well as being fun and exciting!
-Studying GCSE Design and Technology will build on what you have learnt about designing and making in Key Stage 3.
-You will use your knowledge and skills to design and make new and better solutions to real problems - on your own and with others - working with materials you choose including computer aided design and manufacture.
+Studying GCSE Design and Technology will build on what pupils have learnt about designing and making in Key Stage 3.
+Pupils will use their knowledge and skills to design and make new and better solutions to real problems - independently and with others - working with materials they choose including computer aided design and manufacture.